 Please refer to the Graduate Program Handbook, located under Departmental Forms, for detailed program information.

-Students accepted in to the ME Graduate Program should see Dr. Rahman, Graduate Program Advisor, during his walk-in office hours with any questions (974-5625, firstname.lastname@example.org).
+Students accepted in to the ME Graduate Program should see Dr. Durham, Graduate Program Advisor, during her walk-in office hours with any questions (974-5656, email@example.com).

 The Student Society of Automotive Engineers (USF Racing) designs, builds, and races Formula SAE cars.